top of page

 • Has trust been broken between one or more of them?

-• As a unit, do they share the same belief about what they're doing and why?
+• As a unit, do they share the same beliefs about what they're doing and why?
 (E.g., two of them may think they're preparing for a performance and the other two are just out to have fun.
 This lack of alignment could easily result in conflict.)

 • Are they all communicating clearly with each other?